wp-plugins/retappd/readme.txt

 == Description ==

 This plugin can be used to display a user's most recent checkins in a post or a page by the use of a shortcode.
-You can choose what pieces of Untappd checkin information that you would like to display in plugin's settings.
+You can choose what pieces of Untappd checkin information that you would like to display in the plugin's settings.
 Example usage of the shortcode is as follows: [retappd].

 == Installation ==